ghostdogpr/caliban/vuepress/docs/docs/client.md

 This can be overridden by providing an alternative package with the `--packageName` option.
 Provide `--genView true` option if you want to generate a view for the GraphQL types.
+If you want to force a mapping between a GraphQL type and a Scala class (such as scalars), you can use the `--scalarMappings` option.

 ## Query building